Romantic Experiences in Mt Cook

 Location: Depart from The Old Mountaineers’ Cafe, 3 Larch Grove, Mt Cook Village.

 Despite the Tasman Glacier being the longest in New Zealand, it’s actually a hidden gem when it comes to glacier heli-hiking.
 Franz Josef and Fox Glacier take all the limelight on the other side of the Southern Alps but the Tasman Glacier offers an alternative glacier experience with small-group tours experiencing the ice caves, tunnels and other formations of this ever-changing river of ice.
-Heli-hikes are available with Mt Cook Glacier Guiding (more info on Viator and Tripadvisor) and The Helicopter Line.
+Heli-hikes are available with Mt Cook Glacier Guiding (INFLITE Experiences) and The Helicopter Line (on KKday and Tripadvisor).

 Location: Both depart from the Mt Cook Airport, Mt Cook Road, approximately 5km (3 miles) from Mt Cook Village.

 Hit the pause button and do some of the more relaxing things to do in Mt Cook, like indulging in a spa day together.
 Mt Cook’s luxury lodges like Mt Cook Lakeside Retreat and Lakestone Lodge can help you out there, offering relaxing treatments where incorporating the view of the brilliantly blue Lake Pukaki is a core part of the experience.
 Mt Cook Lakeside Retreat offers wellness programs, as well as a private day spa complete with a cedar hot tub, sauna, massage and fitness rooms.